bybunni/FFAST/README.md

 - **Friction Models**: Including linear and saturation regions
 - **Tire Stiffness Properties**: Cornering and longitudinal stiffness parameters

+### JAX Compatibility

+All models are designed to work with JAX's Just-In-Time (JIT) compilation for maximum performance.
+Special care has been taken to handle JAX tracing and compilation requirements:

+- Using custom conditional utilities to replace Python's if/else statements
+- Handling special cases like division by zero in a JIT-compatible way
+- Ensuring all operations are compatible with JAX's autodiff

 For detailed model documentation, see the [dynamics documentation](docs/dynamics.md).

 ## Development